reinhart1010/nix/docs/en/common/eslint.md

 A pluggable linting utility for JavaScript and JSX.
 More information: <https://eslint.org>.

-- Create the ESLint config file:
+- Create the ESLint configuration file:

 `eslint --init`